Menu

 • The applicant must SIGN and DATE the form

-Click here for a detailed tip sheet to help people fill out the form!
+Click here for a detailed tip sheet for filling out the form!

 Be careful!
 If you collect a paper voter registration form, you are REQUIRED to register as a 3rd party voter registration organization and may be subject to significant fines.